Glossary of Shuffleboard Terms

 The path from the side of the starting area closest to the edge of the court to the other end on the same side of the court, keeping towards the edge of the court.
 The cue disc more often stops in the 10-off when this path is used in an attempt to score the cue disc behind a guard than any other path.

 A disc on the board that a player targets to be contacted and moved by the cue disc or by another disc that is moved by the cue disc.

 A cue disc which completely misses a target disc in an attempt to clear, and continues well beyond, usually through the kitchen and off the board.

-A singles tournament format wherein each player shoots a set of eight discs on an empty board to score as many points as possible for each frame.
+A singles tournament format wherein each player shoots a set of discs on an empty board to score as many points as possible for each frame.
 Usually a disc in the kitchen scores plus ten points instead of minus ten.
 Reportedly so called as originally a turkey was awarded as a prize to the winner.

 Up And Down